 This pin-up Porto beach is popular for its large sandy swath, central location, and beach bar and restaurant, which offers outside seating and takeaway service.
 Its people-spotting credentials are also high.
 Sip a cocktail or chilled beer on the deck as you enjoy the neverending ocean views.

 Take a walk on the beach and feel the sand between your toes or kick back and sun yourself surrounded by locals on lunch breaks while also enjoying this scenic city beach.
+Visiting here is one of the best things to do in Porto.

 Located on the northern edge of the upmarket Foz do Douro neighborhood, you’ll find a blue flag gently swaying at the entrance to Gondarém, which proudly announces its status as one of the best beaches in Porto, Portugal.